 3. Essential micronutrients

-• Vitamins and minerals such as iron, calcium, magnesium and B vitamins are essential for the cyclist's performance and health.
+• Vitamins and minerals such as iron, calcium, magnesium, and B vitamins are essential for a cyclist's performance and health.

 • Make sure you eat a variety of micronutrient-rich foods to meet your needs.

-• If necessary, you can consider supplementation with a specific multivitamin for athletes.
+• If necessary, you may consider supplementing with a multivitamin specifically for athletes.

 4. Adequate hydration